About

 - “Not all scalar implicatures are derived from utterable alternatives: evidence from child language acquisition” with Paloma Jeretič, Itai Bassi, Andreea Nicolae, Kazuko Yatsushiro and Uli Sauerland, to be presented at ELM 4 on June 10-12, 2026.

 - “Which conjunctive expressions are hiding something?
-The view from (younger) children” with Cory Bill, Imke Driemel, Ágnes Langó-Tóth and Uli Sauerland, to be presented at Language Development from Infancy to Adolescence 4 on February 19, 2026.
+The view from (younger) children” with Cory Bill, Imke Driemel, Ágnes Langó-Tóth and Uli Sauerland, presented at Language Development from Infancy to Adolescence 4 on February 19, 2026.

 - “French constituent unconditionals relativize a free choice item” with Karoliina Lohiniva, to appear in the volume Theory, data, and practice.